alonhar/slack-ai-ext/README.md

 # 🚀 AI-Powered Slack Extension

-A powerful Slack desktop extension that adds **AI summarization** and **message enhancement** capabilities directly to your Slack workspace using OpenAI's GPT-4.
+A powerful Slack desktop extension that adds **AI summarization**, **message enhancement**, and **custom AI operations** directly to your Slack workspace using OpenAI's GPT-4.

 ## ✨ Features

 - **🤖 AI Message Summarization**: Hover over any message and click the ✨ button to get an AI-powered summary
-- **📝 AI Message Enhancement**: Click the ✨ AI button in the composer to improve your message before sending
+- **📝 AI Message Enhancement**: Comprehensive dropdown menu with multiple AI-powered text improvements
+- **⚡ Custom AI Operations**: Create your own custom AI prompts and operations
 - **🔐 Secure API Key Management**: Store your OpenAI API key securely in your browser's localStorage
 - **⌨️ Keyboard Shortcuts**: Quick access to settings and features
-- **🌍 Cross-Platform**: Works on both Linux and macOS
+- **🌍 Cross-Platform**: Works on both Linux and macOS with automatic integrity checking
+- **🔧 Advanced Debugging**: Built-in debugging tools and console functions

 ![image](https://github.com/user-attachments/assets/a2a96bbb-62a3-429e-a44b-89cd3aa1c95a)

 ## 📋 Prerequisites